 If you turn off IMAP, tell iPad and iPhone users Gmail is no longer syncing to iOS Mail.
 New users can’t manually add the Google account they use for work or school to their device.

-To sync G Suite Contacts or Calendar events to Apple iOS apps, you must configure your mobile device management (MDM) service to push that data:
+To sync Google Workspace Contacts or Calendar events to iOS apps, you must set up your mobile device management (MDM) service to push that data:

-- If you use Google’s advanced mobile management, enable Google Account in iOS settings.
+- If you use Google endpoint management, enable Google Account in iOS settings.
 If any Google services required by the iOS apps have restricted app access, you must also explicitly trust iOS apps.

 - If you use a different MDM service, contact them for instructions.

-- If you don't use any MDM service, your iOS device users must use Google apps to access their G Suite contacts and calendar events.
+- If you don't use any MDM service, iOS device users must use Google apps to access their Google Workspace Contacts and Calendar events.

 Tip: To see End User Access, scroll to the bottom of the Gmail page.

-- Check or uncheck the Disable POP and IMAP access for all users box.
+- (Optional) To enable POP access, check the Enable POP access for all users box.

 - Click Save changes.

 It can take up to 24 hours for POP and IMAP changes to take effect.

 To get the OAuth ID for your client, contact the third-party email client company.